balawi28/LiquidCrystalArabic/README.md

 LCD displays typically support only **8 custom characters** at a time, which is a challenge for rendering Arabic text due to its many character forms, where each letter has different forms (e.g., "هـ" vs. "ـهـ" vs. "ـه" vs. "ه").
 Here’s how the library makes the best use of this limitation:

 #### Optimizations:
-1. **Reuse Character Slots:** If the same character form appears multiple times, it only occupies **one slot**.
+1. **Reuse Character Slots:** If the same character form appears multiple times, it only occupies **one slot** in the LCD's limited memory.
 2. **Ligature Handling:** Ligatures such as "لا" (which combines ل and ا) are treated as a single character, consuming only one slot despite being two characters.
+3. **Common Combinations**: Frequent Arabic combinations like "ال" (which combines ا and ل) are treated as a single character.
-3. **Leverage Already Defined Characters:** Predefined characters (e.g., space) are printed without consuming additional custom character slots.
+4. **Leverage Already Defined Characters:** Predefined characters (e.g., space) are printed without consuming additional custom character slots.
-4. **User Control:** Users can display large texts by splitting them into smaller sections, ensuring the 8-character limit isn’t exceeded in each print call.
+5. **User Control:** Users can display large texts by splitting them into smaller sections, ensuring the 8-character limit isn’t exceeded in each print call.

 #### Example:
 For the text `"بلادي بلا حروب وحصار"`, the library: